A Kestrel for a Knave: Plot

 After the break, Billy goes to physical education (PE) with Mr. Sugden.
-Billy doesn't have PE kit because his mother refuses to pay for it, so he is forced to wear clothes that do not fit him instead.
+Billy does not have PE kit because his mother refuses to pay for it, so he is forced to wear clothes that do not fit him instead.
 He goes onto the football pitch and is told to play in goal.
-After a very long lesson, which involves Billy performing acrobatics on the goalpost, the class goes back inside and each has a shower.
-After Billy intentionally lets in the winning goal to end the lesson, he is humiliated by Mr. Sugden who forces him to take a cold shower.
+After a very long lesson, which involves Billy performing acrobatics on the goalpost, the class goes back inside and each takes a shower.
+After Billy intentionally lets in the winning goal to end the lesson, he is humiliated by Mr. Sugden, who forces him to take a cold shower.
 After this, Billy goes straight home to feed Kes.
 He takes her out and flies her, and is approached by Mr. Farthing, who is apparently impressed by Billy's skill.
 Mr. Farthing then leaves, and Billy goes out to place Jud's bet.
 However, he finds out that the horse that Jud intends to bet on is unlikely to win, and instead uses Jud's money to buy a portion of fish and chips, and some meat for his kestrel.

-Billy returns to school, and whilst sitting in a maths lesson sees Jud walking towards the school.
+Billy returns to school, and whilst sitting in a maths lesson, sees Jud walking towards the school.
 The lesson finishes, and Billy leaves hurriedly.
 He tries to hide from Jud and falls asleep before he bumps into Gryce, who reminds him that he is supposed to be in a Youth Employment Meeting.
 Billy goes along to his Youth Employment Meeting, and the Youth Employment Officer finds it very difficult to recommend anything, as Billy claims that he has no hobbies.
 After the Youth Employment Meeting, Billy goes straight home and finds that Kes has disappeared.
 He frantically searches for her and returns home.
 Jud is there, and he tells Billy that the horse he was supposed to place a bet on won and that he has killed Kes.
 Billy then calls Jud a "fuckin' bastard" and has a fight with him.
 His mother criticizes Billy's language, and Billy runs away.
 Another flashback takes place in which Billy visits the cinema with his father.
 When they return home, Billy's father finds that his wife has been having an affair with Billy's 'Uncle Mick'.
 Billy's father punches Mick and leaves the house.
 After the flashback has ended, Billy returns home, buries the kestrel and goes to bed.

 The story is set in only one day, apart from the flashback passages.
 However, the film version, directed by Kenneth Loach from Barry Hines's screenplay, dispenses with the flashbacks and portrays the events in a linear fashion.